VarunArora14/VarunArora14.github.io/content/posts/only_ai_coding_experiment/index.md

 To me these tools seem promising to suggest code and improve understanding of existing systems, making it easier for people to gain knowledge of anything with just natural language instructions, but the idea of agents replacing humans seems far from reality to me.

-We ourselves had this setup where we hand(vibe) crafted prompts for **story creation**, **code structure**, **functional requirements**, **code review**, **unit testing**, **QA testing** and yet these workflows failed for us.
-It was because it required human developers to further review this all mess created as whether these actually work as expected or not.
-If this vibe coded agentic development works in first or second shot then yes you won!
-If it fails, then you wasted millions of tokens (real money btw), hours of time and human effort to review for nothing.
+We handcrafted elaborate prompts for **story creation**, **code structure**, **requirements**, and **testing**.
+Yet, these workflows often faltered because they still required human developers to deeply review the output.
+If the "vibe coded" agentic development works on the first try, it's a massive win.
+If it fails, you've spent significant tokens and human hours on a review process that is often harder than writing the code from scratch.

 Q. Is this effort and money acceptable for a POC or a startup application to reach market early?